 - Tenements in good standing regarding all compliance issues

-For a tenement group to be considered for amalgamation of expenditure commitments or for further information please contact the Department of the Premier and Cabinet Exploration Assessment Team by DPC.Tenements@sa.gov.au.
+For a tenement group to be considered for amalgamation of expenditure commitments or to renew an existing amalgamated expenditure arrangement complete the required sections of the AEA Template and submit to DPC.Tenements@sa.gov.au.

 Any acquisition of interests in an EL by other parties, or agreements in relation to a future acquisition of interest (joint venture, transfers etc.) require the consent of the Ministers/Delegate after disclosure of all considerations involved.

 An application for consent must be lodged with the Department of the Premier and Cabinet and accompanied by the prescribed fee.
 While each case is examined on its merits, certain general rules guide the policy adopted by the Minister/Delegate, as follows:

 - Approval will generally not be given to transfers of interest until at least one year of exploration over the area by a licensee has elapsed and the obligations for that year have been adequately met.

 - All applications for transfer must be supported by evidence of the transferee’s financial and technical/operational capability to carry out the ongoing exploration work program.
 For information on what constitutes financial and technical/operational capability, please refer to points 5 and 6 in M05 Mineral exploration licences - General conditions, procedures and information.

 - An interest may be earned by another party through the performance of work of a value agreed to by the licensee, provided that no cash or share transfer consideration is involved exceeding the value of work actually performed on an area by the licensee.